not-ivy/not-ivy/README.rst

-   kylo-dev/kylo: Website for a Minecraft server. kylo-dev/Kylo-Block-Extend: Add more blocks and items to a non-forge Minecraft Spigot Server. kami-blue/client: Minecraft utility mod aimed at anarchy servers kami-blue/bot: The KAMI Blue Discord bot.
-(Join the discord here: https://discord.gg/R9YwQN)
+   kylo-dev/kylo: Website for a Minecraft server. kylo-dev/Kylo-Block-Extend: Add more blocks and items to a non-forge Minecraft Spigot Server. kami-blue/client: Minecraft utility mod aimed at anarchy servers kami-blue/bot-js: The KAMI Blue Discord bot.
+(Join the discord here: https://discord.gg/R9YwQN) ...and more

 Organizations
 -------------